cswingler/MB7621_modem_scraper/README.md

 I have been having problems with my cable internet service, and one of the troubleshooting steps I took was to purchase a new modem.
 Still had the same problems.
 In order to convince my cable company that there were issues that had nothing to do with modem or house, I decided to collect some data.
 To that end I embarked on a project to learn python coding/charting, jupyter lab, web scraping and github.
 Before you are the fruits of my labor.

+Update: Tech came to my house on Sunday and replaced the cable between street and house.
+24 hours has gone by and not one drop :-)

 Please keep in mind that web scraping can be fragile and that firmware changes can and probably will break it.
 The version of the code here was developed on a modem with hardware version "V1.0" and software version "7621-5.7.1.5".
 You can find these by logging into your modem and looking on the Advanced>Software page.

 ## What's Here?